Entanglement dynamics in random media: Conclusions

 \section{Conclusions}

 In this paper we studied how the entanglement dynamics between two-level atoms is affected by random fluctuations of the light cone.
 In our model the atoms were coupled individually to two spatially separated cavities, one of which is called a disordered cavity.
 We demonstrated that in certain situations the disorder may contribute to enhance the degree of entanglement.
 This implies in a reduction in the entanglement decay and in turn that qubit systems can decohere slower in the presence of disorder.
 When the initial state of the qubits subsystem is given by the maximally entangled singlet state, we found a critical value for the disorder strength such that one observes an almost complete inhibition of the decay due to destructive interference.

-This somewhat resembles the usual result that claims that, in atomic radiative processes, for small distances between the atoms the singlet Bell state is a decoherence-free state~\cite{rep}.
+The physical picture that emerges in our context is the following.
+For atomic radiative processes, the spontaneous transition probability is reduced in the presence of random fluctuations of the light cone, which implies that atoms decay slower within a disordered environment.
+As a consequence, for entangled atoms, the interaction of one of such atoms with a noise field produces a destructive interference which hinders, to a certain extent, the transition to a separable state, resulting thereby in an enhancement of the mean life of the entangled state.

 We believe that the approach investigated here for suppressing the effect of decoherence can be valid for other kinds of decoherence and for multipartite entangled states.
 In fact, we conjecture that in a strong disorder environment the mean life of entangled states can be enhanced in such a way as to nearly completely suppress nonlocal decoherence.
 Indeed, recently it was proposed that in a certain class of magnetic materials disorder generates quantum entanglement~\cite{savary}.
 Such outcomes corroborate our findings.